gilbertgonz/homebot/README.md

         --build-arg USER=your_username \
         --build-arg PASSWD=your_passwd \
         --build-arg PORT=your_port \
-        --build-arg ENABLE_NOTIFICATIONS=1_foryes_or_0_forno \
+        --build-arg ENABLE_NOTIFICATIONS=0 \
         --build-arg EMAIL=your_email \
         --build-arg EMAIL_PASSWD=your_email_passwd \
         --build-arg PHONE_NUM=your_phone_number \
         --build-arg CARRIER=your_phone_carrier \
         -t homebot .
     ```
     i.
-If you enabled notifications, please note only gmail is supported.
+To enable notifications, input 1.
+Please note only gmail is supported.
 Also, you will need to make an app-specific password for your gmail, see the top answer [here](https://stackoverflow.com/questions/77340573/python-script-for-sending-an-email-via-gmail-refuses-to-accept-username-and-app) for easy guidance on how to do so.

 4. Run:
     ```